pyros-dev/Pitch/PITCHME.md

 ## Future ?

 @ul[spaced]
-- ROS-related development could be more interactive and accessible.
+- ROS-related development could be more accessible.
-- PyROS can probably be pure python code (no ROS packages needed)
+- PyROS can probably be pure python code
 - PyROS could be simpler.
-- PyROS could bridge more systems (MQTT, [WAMP @fa[external-link]](https://wamp-proto.org/), etc.)
+- PyROS could bridge more systems (MQTT, [WAMP @fa[external-link]](https://wamp-proto.org/))
 - Free Software depends on you.
 - It IS yours, thats what 'Free' means.
 @ulend